opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 ```

-### Conclusion
+## Conclusion

+MCP represents a transformative approach to AI-search integration, standardizing how AI agents interact with OpenSearch data and external tools.

+The **built-in OpenSearch MCP server** represents a significant advancement in how AI agents can interact with your search and analytics data.
+By providing a standardized interface, it eliminates the need for custom integration code and allows for faster, more secure deployment of Agentic search and analytics applications.
+While currently experimental, the MCP Server in OpenSearch 3.0 lays the groundwork for more sophisticated AI agent interactions with your valuable search data.

+The **standalone OpenSearch MCP server** bridges the gap between advanced AI capabilities and earlier versions of OpenSearch.
+You can use the power of AI agents with your existing OpenSearch deployment without upgrading to version 3.0.
+Whether you're using Claude, LangChain, or other agent frameworks, the standalone server offers a standardized way to connect AI models with your valuable search data.

+The current implementation provides access to the core search functionality, with future plans to enhance version-specific tool compatibility.
+We invite you to explore the demo version and share your feedback as we prepare for the official release.
+Your input will help shape this solution to better meet the community's needs.

-The OpenSearch MCP Client functionality allows OpenSearch agents to connect to external tool providers through the MCP protocol, significantly expanding their capabilities beyond native OpenSearch functions.
-Rather than being limited to built-in tools, agents can now leverage specialized external services like weather forecasts, translation APIs, document processing tools, and more.
+The **OpenSearch MCP client** allows OpenSearch agents to connect to external tool providers through the MCP protocol, significantly expanding their capabilities beyond native OpenSearch functions.
+Rather than being limited to built-in tools, agents can use specialized external services like weather forecasts, translation APIs, document processing tools, and more.
 This interoperability helps position OpenSearch agents as versatile orchestrators that can coordinate across diverse systems and data sources.
 As this experimental feature matures, we anticipate a growing ecosystem of MCP-compatible tools that will make OpenSearch agents increasingly powerful for solving complex, multi-step tasks.

+## Try MCP

-We invite you to explore these capabilities in OpenSearch 3.0 and contribute to the development of this emerging standard.
+To transform how your AI agents interact with data, try MCP and let us know what you think.
+We invite you to not only explore these capabilities in OpenSearch 3.0 but also contribute to the development of this emerging standard.
+We welcome your feedback in the [ML Commons repository](https://github.com/opensearch-project/ml-commons/) or on the [OpenSearch forum](https://forum.opensearch.org/)!